What is Parental Alienation?

 False allegations are intended to gain more custody time.
 For example, a finding of domestic violence creates a rebuttable presumption in the law that the parent found to have committed the domestic violence should not have joint legal and physical custody.
 As another example (I hope an obvious one), false allegations of child abuse are intended to get an order that keeps the alleged abusive parent from spending time with the child.

-False allegations of abuse in custody cases are serious and if you don’t take them seriously and intelligently and aggressively challenge them (including asking the court to order the parent who is making the false allegations to enter into counseling, take parenting classes and even obtain an order to take his or her parenting time with the child away), you may find yourself being found to have committed the false acts levied against you.
+False allegations of abuse in custody cases are serious and if you don't take them seriously and intelligently and aggressively challenge them.
+This includes asking the court to order the parent who is making the false allegations to enter into counseling and take parenting classes.
+It also includes obtaining an order to take his or her parenting time with the child away.

 Don't think that will happen to you?

 Each month, I get at least 1-2 calls from parents who tell me they have been falsely accused and the court has made orders against them, finding them to have committed the abuse.
 By the time the court has made its orders and the time to appeal has expired, it is very difficult to undo what has been done.

 - Second, hire an experienced child custody attorney who has handled such cases successfully.
 Our custody lawyers fit that mold.

 - Third, set a specific strategy to combat the parental alienation.
 You do this with your lawyer.